Welcome to Mike Mann's Personal Fundraising Page

 We also have two strong young men battling right now.
 We climb for these two to give the the best chance possible.
 Michael Flores was diagnosed with Osteosarcoma two years ago at the age of 10.
 He has fought off two recurrences and has been recently diagnosed with a new tumor.
 We are behind you 100% Michael.
 You got this!!
 You have an army behind you.
 We also have Jacob Luckart, who at 20 is fighting ALL.
 He recently received his stem cell transplant from his sister who was his donor.
+I would also like to recognize a 7 year old fighter by the name of Malachi Cota who is bravely battling T Cell ALL.
+You have a Army behind you Malachi!!
+My prayers to you and your family.
 I will keep you all up to date on their progress.
 This is why we do this.
 To protect people, especially our youth.
 WE MAKE A DIFFERENCE

 So what do I do besides ask for donations?

 I climb.
 Starting Thanksgiving of every year, I dedicate all my training to the stairwells.
 I train with a 60lb pack doing between 90 to 150 floors per session and speed work which can go from 200-300+ floors a session.
 How often?
 EVERY DAY.
 I’m not just asking for your donations.
 I am day after day EARNING your donations.
 That’s 10,000-12,000 floors by competition time.
 I figure it’s a small price to pay for the sacrifice of those whom you love.